havelhuang/havelhuang.github.io/_pages/about.md

 Recent News
 ======
+- (03/2024)  Paper "Diversity Supporting Robustness: Enhancing Adversarial Robustness via Differentiated Ensemble Predictions" has been accepted to Computers & Security.
+- (04/2024)  Paper "Formal Verification of Robustness and Resilience of Learning-Enabled State Estimation Systems" has been accepted to Neurocomputing.
-- (12/2023)  Paper "A Simple Framework to Enhance the Adversarial Robustness of Deep Learning-based Intrusion Detection System" has been accepted to Computers & Security !
+- (12/2023)  Paper "A Simple Framework to Enhance the Adversarial Robustness of Deep Learning-based Intrusion Detection System" has been accepted to Computers & Security.
-- (09/2023)  Paper "Hierarchical Distribution-Aware Testing of Deep Learning" has been accepted to TOSEM !
+- (09/2023)  Paper "Hierarchical Distribution-Aware Testing of Deep Learning" has been accepted to TOSEM.
-- (07/2023)  Paper "SAFARI: Versatile and Efficient Evaluations for Robustness of Interpretability" has been accepted to ICCV 2023 !
+- (07/2023)  Paper "SAFARI: Versatile and Efficient Evaluations for Robustness of Interpretability" has been accepted to ICCV 2023.